gergokutu/mushrooming-server/README.md

 ## Technologies used
-- Express: to expose the REST services
+- Express.js: to expose the REST services
+- JSON SSE: to stream information to different channels (necessary because of the lobby-style game)
 - Cors: to allow different host to consume the exposed service
 - JWT: to handle the login/authentication, separate middleware function handles the authentication
 - PostgreSQL: to store necessary data about users and the game